New Medical Implant ‘Superhemophobic’ Material Will Repel Blood To Avoid Rejection

 “Right now, we’ve only looked at a couple of parameters, platelet adhesion and activation.
 The next step is to look at other parameters that influence hemocompatibility.
 Once we’ve done that, we want to go to in vivo studies in which we intend to implant a superhemophobic surface in a live animal, before we go through an FDA approval process to get these medical implants ready for humans.”

-Hopefully Kota and his colleagues at Colorado State University will continue to have positive results with their research in the future and move the new Superhemophobic titanium medical implant material into the next phase of development as soon as possible.
+Hopefully, Kota and his colleagues at Colorado State University will continue to have positive results with their research in the future and move the new Superhemophobic titanium medical implant material into the next phase of development as soon as possible.
 Receiving implants without the fear of rejection or allergic reaction would certainly provide a great sense of relief to many people.

-[Featured image by Getty Images/Staff]
+[Featured Image by Staff/Getty Images]